Updating the state inside the specific lifecycle methods of a React class component should be avoided

 import React from 'react';

-export class SayHello extends React.Component {
+export default class SayHello extends React.Component {

 constructor(props) {